 I will now consider the second scenario where an experience of undifferentiated unity with the divine constitutes only part of one's total experience or awareness.
-As one reader of the proposal for a version of this essay put it, one may have a mystical experience even as "the bodily feelings... just inevitably come along for the ride."
-Indeed, Tillich's "mediated, unmediated" experience of the ultimate falls precisely under this hybrid category: humans have an awareness of ultimacy beyond the subject-object cleavage that never constitutes their total awareness at any moment.
-Tillich's mystical a priori always combines with an a posteriori, in a kind of synthesis reminiscent of Kantian epistemology.
-The pure experience of the divine makes up part of an "impure" total experience.
-Before directly addressing the problem of mediation, I will note a radical aspect of Tillich's model.
-Unlike the first model, everybody has a mystical awareness as a component of every experience-or at least every human of a certain age with normal capabilities.
+As a reader of an early version of this essay put it, one may have a mystical experience even as 'the bodily feelings . . . just inevitably come along for the ride.'
+Indeed, Tillich's 'mediated, unmediated' experience of the ultimate falls precisely under this hybrid category: Humans have an awareness of ultimacy beyond the subject-object cleavage that never constitutes their total awareness at any moment.
+When we attempt to express this immediate awareness, we always invoke finite symbols.
+Tillich's mystical a priori then always combines with an a posteriori, in a kind of synthesis reminiscent of Kantian epistemology.
+The pure experience of the divine makes up part of an 'impure' total experience.
+In Tillich's, as opposed to the first, model, every fully capable human being has a mystical awareness as a component of every experience, though it usually stays in the background.
 But why stop there?
 Might not any animal with some awareness or consciousness have such an experience?
-As the prius of all subject-object relations, logical consistency would seem to demand that, if one type of sentient creature experiences the divine, all do.
+As the prius of all subject-object relations, logical consistency would seem to suggest that, if one type of sentient creature experiences the divine, all do.
 Obviously a mouse or lizard could not conceptualize or interpret its experience of the mystical a priori.
-This fact points to an interesting issue: while Tillich characterizes the identity beyond subject-object as contentless, this awareness is associated with a sense of the unconditional nature of this divine reality.
-This awareness has clear parallels, in a Romantic intuitionist vein, to Schleiermacher's "feeling of absolute dependence."
-While this kind of awareness strikes one as more general than particular or specific, one could well regard it as a type of content rather than strictly content-less.
+This fact points to an interesting issue: while Tillich characterizes the identity beyond subject-object as contentless, this awareness is associated with a sense of the unconditionedness of this divine reality.
+This awareness has clear parallels in a Romantic intuitionist vein to Schleiermacher's 'feeling of absolute dependence.'
+While this kind of awareness strikes one as more general than particular or specific, one could well regard it as a type of content rather than strictly contentless.
 The question arises: Does a feeling of unconditionedness or of absolute dependence occur as part and parcel of the experience, or is it an interpretation or (at least proto-) conceptualization, albeit intuitive?
-Since for Tillich the mystical a priori comes with every human experience even though we might fail to consciously recognize it-and by extension probably with every creaturely experience, I conclude that this sense of unconditionedness involves some interpretation.
+Since for Tillich the mystical a priori comes with every human experience even when we fail to consciously recognize it-and by extension probably with every creaturely experience, I conclude that this sense of unconditionedness should involve some interpretation-at least if Tillich consistently follows the logic of his mystical a priori.